FeralFlows/SedSim/README.md

    The results of the simulation run are contained in the “SedSim_Output.xlsx” file.
 Are these results reasonable given the input data?
 One approach to gain confidence in the results is to create input data for relatively simple systems that should lead to obvious results, and then see if indeed they did.

 # <a name="Pubs"></a>Publications using SedSim

+Peer-reviewed Publications:

+Wild, T.B., Loucks, D.P., Annandale, G.W., and Kaini, P. (2016).
+Maintaining Sediment Flows through Hydropower Dams in the Mekong River Basin.
+J. Water Resour.
+Plann.
+Manage, 142(1), 05015004.

+Wild, T.B. and Loucks, D.P.
+(2015).
+Mitigating Dam Conflicts in the Mekong River Basin.
+Chapter 2 in Conflict Resolution in Water Resources and Environmental Management, edited by K.W.
+Hipel et al., Springer (Heidelberg), pp. 25-48.

+Wild, T.B. and Loucks, D.P.
+(2015).
+An Approach to Simulating Sediment Management in the Mekong River Basin.
+Chapter 12 in Sediment Matters, edited by P. Heininger and J. Cullman, Springer (Heidelberg), pp. 187-99.

+Wild, T.B. and Loucks, D.P.
+(2014).
+Managing Flow, Sediment and Hydropower Regimes in the Sre Pok, Se San and Se Kong Rivers of the Mekong Basin.
+Water Resour.
+Res., 50, 5141-57.

+Presentations:

+Wild, T.B. and Loucks, D.P.
+(2014).
+Managing the Impacts of Reservoirs in the Mekong River Basin.
+In Proceedings of the ASCE World Environmental and Water Resources Congress 2014, Portland, OR, 1070-1080.

+Wild, T.B. and Loucks, D.P.
+(2013).
+Managing Sediment in the Mekong River Basin: Tradeoffs between Hydropower and the Environment.
+In Proceedings of the ASCE World Environmental and Water Resources Congress 2013, Cincinnati, OH, 1297-1307.

+Wild, T.B. and Loucks, D.P.
+(2012).
+Assessing the Potential Sediment-Related Impacts of Hydropower Development in the Mekong River Basin.
+In Proceedings of the ASCE World Environmental and Water Resources Congress 2012, Albuquerque, NM, 2236-2246.